shyamal11/audio-stream/README.md

 # Audio Stream Service

 This is an Express-based Node.js application that connects to a MongoDB database to retrieve and stream audio episodes by `episode_id`.
-The application is designed to serve audio content for a podcast-as-a-service platform, providing endpoints to fetch audio files.
+The application is designed to serve audio content for a React platform, providing endpoints to fetch audio files.

 ## Features
 - Connects to a MongoDB database to retrieve episode data.